 The Latest Technology

-The In-Car Entertainment is becoming more sophisticated in modern cars today.
-You will get high quality audio and video entertainment in every car that rolls off the assembly line.
+In-Car Entertainment is becoming more sophisticated in modern cars today.
+You will get high-quality audio and video entertainment in every car that rolls off the assembly line.
 Here is some stuff, which you can expect in the latest model cars.

 Surround Sound Systems

 More than just speakers in the back or front.
 Surround sound systems will include car speakers in the front, speakers in the back and subwoofers.
 They will be powered by an MP3 player and external amplifiers.
 You will experience a true surround sound.
 The biggest, most high tech sound technology you found at homes now resides inside your car.
 Dolby Digital 5.1 surround, Dolby Pro Logic surround … its all there now for your automobile.